josecelano/mandelbrot-orbit/README.md

 ![Orbit of a mandelbrot point](mandelbrot-orbit-sample.png)

-That the orbit of point (-1.3,0) which has period 4.
+That's the orbit of point (-1.3,0) which has period 4.

 ### Math